ugorji/binc/SPEC.md

     0x3 NaN    (float)
     0x4 +Inf   (float)
     0x5 -Inf   (float)
+    0x6 0.0    (float)
-    0x6 0      (signed int)
+    0x7 0      (signed int)
-    0x7 -1     (signed int)
+    0x8 -1     (signed int)

+### Integer

+There are 2 types of integers: signed and unsigned.

+vs represents the number of bytes (l) which contain the integer value.

+    If vs <= 7, l = vs+1.
+    Else vs-7 bytes subsequent bytes are read, the number is decoded in big endian format as l.

+Once l is deciphered, then l subsequent bytes denote the integer value encoded in big-endian form.

-### Unsigned Integer
+#### Unsigned Integer

 vd = 0x1

-This type represents unsigned integers.

-vs represents the degree of precision (up to 15).
-Subsequent 2^n bytes denote the actual value, encoded in big-endian form.

-### Signed Integer
+#### Signed Integer

 vd = 0x2

-This type represents signed integers.

-vs represents the degree of precision (up to 15).
-Subsequent 2^n bytes denote the actual value, encoded in big-endian form.

 ### Small Signed Integer